Marion Potts

+Early life and education

+Potts developed an interest in the theatre when she went to see Shakespeare’s Twelfth Night on a school excursion.

-At the University of Sydney, she joined the Sydney University Dramatic Society and contemplated a career in theatre after studying theatre symbiotics with an inspiring female academic.
-She studied directing at the National Institute of Dramatic Art.
+While attending the University of Sydney, she joined the Sydney University Dramatic Society and contemplated a career in theatre after studying theatre symbiotics with an inspiring female academic.
+She obtained a Bachelor of Arts in French and a Master of Philosophy in Performance Studies.
+She also studied directing at the National Institute of Dramatic Art (NIDA).

+Career

-She has directed productions for many of Australia's major theatre companies including Sydney Theatre Company, Melbourne Theatre Company, Queensland Theatre Company, Malthouse Theatre, State Theatre Company of South Australia, Griffin Theatre Company, Bell Shakespeare and Victorian Opera.
+Potts has directed productions for many of Australia's major theatre companies including Sydney Theatre Company, Melbourne Theatre Company, Queensland Theatre Company, Malthouse Theatre, State Theatre Company of South Australia, Griffin Theatre Company, Bell Shakespeare and Victorian Opera.

 Potts was a Resident Director for the Sydney Theatre Company from 1995 to 1999.
 She was Bell Shakespeare’s Associate Artistic Director and Artistic Director of its development arm, Mind’s Eye, from 2005 to 2010.
 She was Artistic Director of the Malthouse Theatre in Melbourne from 2010 to 2015.
 She became Director of Theatre with the Australia Council in 2015.

-Potts received the Helpmann Award for Best Direction of a Play in 2006 for her production The Goat, or Who is Sylvia? with the State Theatre Company of South Australia.
+Marion was Executive Producer of Performing Lines from 2017 to 2024.

+She was also a founding directorate member of HotHouse Theatre and has been Chair of World Interplay, Townsville, a board member of Griffin Theatre Company, Windmill Theatre and Playworks, and Curator of the National Playwrights Conference.

+Awards and nominations

+Personal life

+Potts is married to actor Ned Manning, with whom she had two children.
+In 2010, they relocated from Sydney to Melbourne when she was appointed director of the Malthouse Theatre.